CESARDELATORRE/MLNETClusteringCustomerSegmentation/README.md

                  .ToArray();
 ```

+Additionally:
-Additionally, the method `SaveCustomerSegmentationPlot()` saves an scatter plot drawing the samples in each assigned cluster, using the [OxyPlot](http://www.oxyplot.org/) library.
+-  The method `SaveCustomerSegmentationPlot()` saves an scatter plot drawing the samples in each assigned cluster, using the [OxyPlot](http://www.oxyplot.org/) library.
+-  The method `SaveCustomerSegmentationCSV()` saves an csv with the samples in each assigned cluster.

 #### Model testing
 The second step of the solution would be to get the actual customer clusters.
 For this, set the project `CustomerSegmentation.Predict` as Startup project, and hit F5.